-First of all: a big announcement: Matt and I, and our kids, Aldara and Jasper, are picking up and moving to France in September, for a year.
-I have no idea how we’re technically going to achieve this feat, but one way or another, come next fall, we’re all going to be speaking French and eating pain au chocolat every morning (because it’s probably the only way we convince Aldara to come along with us).
+A big announcement: Matt and I, and our kids, are picking up and moving to France in September, for a year.
+I have no idea how we’re technically going to achieve this feat, but one way or another, come next fall, we’re all going to be speaking French and eating pain au chocolat every morning (because it’s probably the only way we convince our girl to come along with us).
 We’ve long had European ties, and I’ve tried for years to get my brain around how we could possibly move ourselves there for a stretch.
 I still do not have that particular answer.
 But we were afforded a kick in the ass by the fact that, after teaching ten years there, SVA has awarded us a sabbatical leave (rarely available outside the tenure system).
 We’re incredibly grateful for it, both for the vote of confidence it shows, and for the small stipend it will mean while we’re away (we’ll earn half our (not high, definitely part-time) salary while on leave).

 There are complications of course, starting with those adorable kiddoes.
-Aldara will be 4.5 and Jasper 2.5 when we go.
+Our daughter will be 4.5 and son 2.5 when we go.
 We will be plunking them in the French public school system, and hoping for the best.
 We leave their entire non-parental support system behind: grandparents, uncles and aunts, cousins, and BFFs.
 It will be wrenching for A, nor will she enjoy the whole everyone-speaks-a-language-that-I-don’t-understand thing.

 Then there’s our very nice, large, filled-to-the-gills Brooklyn home.
 We’ve lived here 10 years, and, though we’re not pack rats, one can tell.
 I keep thinking things like, when we move, we won’t have our extra Ikea bins in the basement to pull out when we run out of storage upstairs!
 I’ll miss my collection of paperclips!
 What will I do without my gardening gloves!?
 I’ve lived in this house longer than I’ve lived anywhere, and we’ve built it up around us like a cocoon.
 I can’t doubt it’s we’re ready to hatch, but it’s going to hurt.